Water Resources Technician Training - Opportunity Still Open

 The Penobscot Nation Department of Natural Resources is taking this issue seriously and will be collecting data from moose (and also deer) at tagging stations this fall.
 Biologist Kristin Peet and her technician will be visiting tagging stations and asking hunters from PIN lands if they can collect biological data from their harvested animals.
 Information of sex, weight, antler spread, age, overall health, and tick loads will be recorded to better understand the condition of moose on PIN lands.
 If hunters would like to help or if anyone has any questions, please contact Kristin Peet at 207-817-7363 (work) or 207-991-1470 (cell).

-- The IP Gate at the Lincoln exit - OPEN
+- The IP Gate at the Lincoln exit - CLOSED

-- Gate at the end of Seboeis Road - OPEN
+- Gate at the end of Seboeis Road - CLOSED

-- Both gates on the Carriage Road - OPEN
+- Both gates on the Carriage Road - Closed

 - Poplar Mtn Road - Closed